effektif/user-docs/docs/integration/connectors.rst

 ^^^^^^^^^

 A text type represents a string - either a single line of text or multiple lines.
-Optionally, a single line text can be turned into a multi line text by adding the flag ``multiLine`` to the data type.
+Optionally, to indicate that text may contain multiple lines, add the flag ``multiLine`` to the data type.

 .. list-table::
    :header-rows: 1